 ML Execution

-OpenGradient supports PIPE (Parallelized Inference Pre-Execution Engine) for running traditional Machine Learning models directly from smart contracts.
-PIPE enables native smart contract execution with pre-execution inference, allowing AI models to be called directly from EVM transactions.
-ML execution supports multiple verification methods: ZKML, TEE, and Vanilla verification.
+OpenGradient supports PIPE (Parallelized Inference Pre-Execution Engine) for running traditional Machine Learning models with native execution.
+PIPE enables pre-execution inference, allowing AI models to be called directly with atomic guarantees.
+ML execution supports multiple verification methods: ZKML, TEE, and Vanilla verification, each offering a different tradeoff between speed, cost, and security.

 TIP